carrbs/shipment-assigner/README.md

 ## Usage / Example

 The application is invoked from the command line on a Mac or Linux machine.
-Running the application with `-h / --help` flags will display Usage information:
+Running the application with help flags will display Usage information:

 ```
 ➜ node main.js -h